All Episodes

 The American public wants to see the memo.

-We also have to make sure, in addition to calling for the release of the memo, that we're also calling for the release of the relevant source material that we can get released so that people are seeing not just not just the memo itself, but the underlying sourced info.
+We also have to make sure, in addition to calling for the release of the memo, that we're also calling for the release of the relevant source material that we can get released so that people are seeing not just the memo itself, but the underlying sourced info.

 I don't believe that they're lost.